moderndatacompany/dataos.info/docs/resources/lens/index.md

 - **API Support**

-Lens enhances interoperability by simplifying application development with support for Postgres API, REST API, and GraphQL.
-These integrations enable smoother interactions with external systems and applications.
+Lens enhances interoperability by simplifying application development with support for [Postgres API](/resources/lens/exploration_of_deployed_lens_using_sql_apis/), [REST API](/resources/lens/exploration_of_deployed_lens_using_rest_apis/), and [GraphQL](/resources/lens/exploration_of_deployed_lens_using_graphql/).
+These integrations enable interactions with external systems and applications.
 For detailed information on using these APIs, see the API Documentation.

 - **First-Class BI Integration**

 Lens improves interoperability through robust integration with Superset, with ongoing efforts to extend connectivity to Tableau and PowerBI.
 This ensures that data models can be easily utilized across various BI platforms, enhancing the overall analytics experience.
-For more details on BI integration, visit the BI Integration Guide.
+For more details on BI integration, visit the [BI Integration Guide](/resources/lens/bi_integration/)

-- **Performance Optimization through Flash:** Designed to work with DataOS Lakehouse and Iceberg-format depots, Flash improves query performance by leveraging in-memory execution.
+- **Performance Optimization through Flash:** Designed to work with DataOS Lakehouse and Iceberg-format depots, [Flash](/resources/stacks/flash/) improves query performance by leveraging in-memory execution.
 This optimization ensures that data teams can efficiently handle large-scale queries with enhanced speed and performance.

 ## Lens Set-up